Act now. Be lead safe

 • Put up warning signs that alert others to potential lead hazards.

-• Exterior work areas must be properly cleared of visible paint chips and debris.
-Interior work areas must be deep cleaned by first using a HEPA vacuum on all surfaces followed by wet wiping and wet mopping with detergent and rinse water.
+• Interior work areas must be deep cleaned by first using a HEPA vacuum on all surfaces, followed by wet-wiping and wet-mopping with detergent and rinse water.

-• When the final cleaning is done, there should be no dust, paint chips, or debris in the work area.
+• When the final cleaning is done, there should be no dust, paint chips or debris in the work area.

 • The supervisor must perform a cleaning verification procedure to ensure the cleaning was done properly.
 If the work area has been adequately cleaned, a clean wet disposable cloth (like a Swiffer) should not pick up any signs of dirt when run along the walls, windowsills, or floors of the work area.